OthankQ/100-days-of-code/r1-log.md

 ### R1D48
 Today I learned about prototypal inheritance and how it is different from classical inheritance.
 The concept is not yet easy to grasp.
 I hope I can see some good examples!
 Solved a few OOP challenges on FCC!

+### R1D49
+Totally forgot to tweet my progress yesterday...
+Didn't get to do much except solving OOP challenges up to 'Understand Own Properties' on freecodecamp.

+### R1D50
+https://medium.freecodecamp.org/how-to-think-like-a-programmer-lessons-in-problem-solving-d1d8bf1de7d2 … Read this great article on @Medium and figured what I needed was the ability to breakdown a huge problem into smaller chunks.
+I actually had fun solving challenges on Coderbyte and FCC today!

+### R1D51
+Today I worked on some of the katas on @codewars!
+I also read, learned a bit more about breaking down problems and writing pseudo code.
+Think I should have done this sooner.
+I am also actively looking for open source issues on @github!